I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Some, but not all summer camps serve meals.
 If your child is attending a summer camp based out of a daycare facility that provides year-round service, then they may already have a lunch program in place.
-In which case, your child should be able to purchase lunch on site.
+In which case, your child should be able to purchase lunch on-site.

-Some day camps/day care facilities have an ongoing relationship with local food establishments + may have worked out a Monday through Friday schedule of ordering lunch from various places, for a flat fee of around $3-$5 per meal.
+Some day camps/daycare facilities have an ongoing relationship with local food establishments + may have worked out a Monday through Friday schedule of ordering lunch from various places, for a flat fee of around $3-$5 per meal.

-Day camps who do not offer on-site lunches expect parents to pack a snack + lunch for their child(ren), along with a drink, each day.
+Day camps that do not offer on-site lunches expect parents to pack a snack + lunch for their child(ren), along with a drink, each day.
 There may be a large refrigerator unit where the lunches/snacks can be stored to prevent spoilage on hot summer days.